 For people who are under 65 and eligible for Medicare due to a disability, Medigap availability depends entirely on state regulations, as there is no federal regulation requiring a guaranteed issue Medigap enrollment period for under-65 enrollees.
 The majority of the states have established regulations regarding access to Medigap coverage for this population, although they vary considerably in scope.
 (Click on a state on the map above to see how access to Medigap is handled in the state.)

-Nationally, 25 percent of Original Medicare beneficiaries are enrolled in a Medigap supplement, but it ranges from a low of 3 percent in Hawaii to 51 percent in North Dakota.
+Nationally, about 39% of Original Medicare beneficiaries are enrolled in a Medigap supplement (13.9 million, out of 36 million Original Medicare beneficiaries), but it ranges from a low of 3% in Hawaii to 51% in North Dakota.

 Medigap plans are standardized, which means that a Plan F in Vermont provides the same benefits as a Plan F in Florida.
-But in 2010, average premiums for plan F (the most popular choice among Medigap enrollees) ranged from $139/month in Hawaii to $226/month in New York.
-A Business Insider analysis of average 2016 Medigap Plan F premiums for 65-year-old enrollees found a variation from $109/month in Hawaii to $162/month in Massachusetts.
-[Note that Plan F and Plan C will no longer be available for purchase by people who become newly-eligible for Medicare on or after January 1, 2020.]
+But a Business Insider analysis of average 2016 Medigap Plan F premiums for 65-year-old enrollees found a variation from $109/month in Hawaii to $162/month in Massachusetts.
+(Note that Plan F and Plan C are no longer available for purchase by people who became newly eligible for Medicare on or after January 1, 2020.)

 Medigap coverage can be priced in one of three ways: community rating, issue-age rating, or attained-age rating.
 As of 2018, eight states (Arkansas, Connecticut, Massachusetts, Maine, Minnesota, New York, Vermont, and Washington) required carriers to use community rating.
 The remaining states were simply listed as not requiring community rating, thus leaving it up to the insurer to allow for any rating type, including issue-age or attained-age.